 The old Viking laws

 The stabbur is mentioned as early as in the 900s, in the Gulating law.
-The stabbur was one of three buildings a tenant farmer had to make sure was in top shape, whenever ending his tenancy.
+The stabbur was one of three buildings a tenant farmer had to make sure was in top shape whenever ending his tenancy.
 The other two were the residential farmhouse and the cook and wash house (eldhuset or bryggerhuset).

 The bell tower

-The working day would begin at 06:00.
-The first bell of the day would be at 08.00 when it called the workers back in for breakfast after they had been tending to the domestic animals.
-It also tolled at 11.30 for dinner – and then again between 13.00 to 13.30, arousing the workers from their midday rest.
-Later it called them home for some food at 16:00 – and then lastly to mark the end of the working day at 19.00.
+The following daily bell-ringing pattern comes from the farm Holstad in Ås, Akershus, Norway.
+It says a lot about the work-rhythm on the olden farm: The working day began at 06:00, when the farm people tended to the domesticated animals, and milked the cows.
+The first bell of the day was at 08:00, when the workers were called back in for breakfast.
+It also tolled at 11:30 for dinner – and then again between 13:00 to 13:30 to rouse the workers from their midday rest.
+Later it called them home for some food at 16:00, and then lastly to mark the end of the working day at 19:00.

 Maybe one day

-Who knows, maybe one day the storehouse will reclaim its age-old status, and once again play a vital role, in the life of the Norwegians.
+The old stabbur can be found on many farms even today – now often empty reminders of the past.
+The use of the buildings dramatically changed after the Second World War, when electricity and modern appliances found their way into the old world.
+But who knows, maybe one day the storehouse will reclaim its age-old status, and once again play a vital role, in the life of the Norwegians.

-Main sources: “Vår gamle bondekultur 1” by Kristoffer Visted and Hilmar Stigum – J.W.Cappelens Forlag 1971, | “Matklokka” by Andreas Ropeid – Norsk etnologisk gransking, 1985. | “Eline Vangen” by Jacob Breda Bull – Gyldendal Norsk Forlag 1937. | wikipedia.org.
+Main sources: “Vår gamle bondekultur 1” by Kristoffer Visted and Hilmar Stigum – J.W.Cappelens Forlag 1971, | “Matklokka” by Andreas Ropeid – Norsk etnologisk gransking, 1985. | “Eline Vangen” by Jacob Breda Bull – Gyldendal Norsk Forlag 1937.